S-Brand5136/lighthouse-web-notes/Week_7/Weekend/General_Notes.md

   - Eliminate duplication

 - Its a great technique for new developers beacuse it encourages the understanding of requirements before any code is written

+Summary

+Testing is essential, but it comes at a cost, which means that it requires investment.
+Testing our code is not optional as we have learned.
+A lot of the time spent on building a project is used to test changes manually.
+If we don't like the repetitive, and inconsistent methods of manual testing that we have been using, then we can invest some time to automate the same types of tests.

+Writing tests should save us time in the long run, and test consistency gives us a higher degree of confidence.